and its marshy environs

 (Is this really your best effort at wildlife photography?
 Yes it is.)

-February 2012: The Old Hall marshes look a tad chilly, but the Canada geese seem to like it.
+February 2012: The Old Hall marshes look a tad chilly, but the Brent geese seem to like it.

 Some unwelcome vignetting on my Canon SX40, which I am too lazy to address.